Dendro-X0/opendeploy-cli-docs-site/src/content/opendeploy/recipes.md

 ## Monorepo Matrix CI

-Run per-app jobs in parallel with a matrix, using `opendeploy run` for env sync/diff and seeding.
-Configure `policy` in `opendeploy.config.json` to set org-wide defaults.
+Run per-app jobs in parallel with a matrix, using `opd run` for env sync/diff and seeding.
+Configure `policy` in `opd.config.json` to set org-wide defaults.

 ```yaml
 name: Monorepo Matrix (Env + Seed)